 Quickbooks Plug-In Offers Quick Integration with FileMaker Pro.

 Many of my clients use QuickBooks to manage their accounting, so it’s important for me to have a cost-effective database solution that integrates with QuickBooks without involving a lot of extra steps.
-With FM Books Connector, you can easily bring the two applications together to work seamlessly as one.
+With the FM Books Connector, you can easily bring the two applications together to work seamlessly as one.

 FM Books Connector is a plug-in from Productive Computing that gives you control of QuickBooks via a two-way real-time integration.
 With it, you can Add, Edit, Delete, or Query virtually any QuickBooks data from FileMaker Pro.